What's on this page:

 Some companies might need a much longer document…

-Either way, try to take a step back and remove that corporate brain for a second.
+Either way, try to take a step back for a second.

 Consider what will resonate with your workforce and what they’ll be inclined to actually read and ultimately understand.

-Here are some great (and very different) examples:
+Here are some great (and very different) examples from some of the world’s best-known brands:

 GAP